Hepatitis means inflammation of the liver. It can be caused by viruses such as hepatitis A, B, C, D, E and G, alcohol, some chemicals, or drugs.

 How do you get hepatitis C?

 In Australia, most hepatitis C infections result from the sharing of needles and other equipment used for injecting drugs.
-You can catch hepatitis C even if you only share needles or other equipment once.
+You can get hepatitis C even if you only share needles or other equipment once.

 - Getting any body art, such as tattooing or piercing, when the equipment isn’t sterile.